juniorcastro1/juniorcastro1/README.md

 ## Hi!
 I'm Junior Castro

-- 🔭 I’m currently working as an iOS Tutor
+- 🔭 I’m currently search for new challenges
-- 🌱 I’m currently learning Swift/SwiftUI/UIKit
+- 🌱 Learning Kotlin/Android and tinkering with Swift/SwiftUI
 - 😄 Pronouns: He/They

-I'm a Computer Engineering student at IFCE
+I'm graduating with a bachelor's degree in Computer Engineering at IFCE, located in a large city called Fortaleza, Brazil

   ##